Why apply to Entrepreneurs First?

 2. Process continued with a 30-minute get-to-know-you call, followed by a 15-minute technical assessment and 15-minute behavioral interview, targeting traits associated with successful founders.

-3. Entrepreneur First focused on narrative clarity and presentation skills.
+3. Entrepreneurs First focused on narrative clarity and presentation skills.

 4. Interviews primarily explored flexibility and risk tolerance.